Gabe-Manning/Currency-Convertor-CS222-Project/README.md

 Authors:
-Gabe Manning
+- Gabe Manning
-Christian Johnson
+- Christian Johnson
-Joseph Sobiech
+- Joseph Sobiech
-Cameron Hosler
+- Cameron Hosler

 Project Summary:
-This project uses the ExchangeRatesAPI to calculate and show currency conversion rates.
+This project uses the ExchangeRatesAPI to perform tasks with currency conversion rates.
 The Main class runs the Menu class, which then displays information and prompts for user input.
 The user can then choose to perform multiple functions with the program, such as inputting two currencies and getting their current exchange rates, printing all current exchange rates compared to the Euro, getting the historical data of a currency on a specific date compared to